csuermann/node-red-contrib-suncron/README.md

 ## Outgoing messages

+### Sun events

-The node will eject messages at the specified times (respecting offsets), which will have a `msg.payload` and `msg.topic` as configured in the editor.
-Outgoing messages also have a `schedule` attribute containing an object with details about the schedule of the current date.
+The node will emit messages at the specified sun events (respecting offsets), which will have a `msg.payload` and `msg.topic` as configured in the editor.
+Those messages also have a `schedule` attribute containing an object with details about the schedule of the current date.
 The schedule contains only events which have been configured with a payload.

 Each event has the following attributes: